Charles Jasper Joly: Early life

-He was born at St Catherine's Rectory, Hop Hill, Tullamore, County Offaly, the eldest of six children of Rev. John Swift Joly (1818-1887) and Elizabeth Slator (1835-1904).

-He was educated at Galway Grammar School and later at Trinity College Dublin, where he took a fellowship in 1894.
-He became Andrews Professor of Astronomy at Trinity College.
+Joly was born at St Catherine's Rectory, Hop Hill, Tullamore, County Offaly, the eldest of six children of Rev. John Swift Joly (1818-1887) and Elizabeth Slator (1835-1904).
+He was a second cousin to John Joly.
+He was educated at Galway Grammar School.
+In 1882, he was enrolled at Trinity College Dublin on a mathematical scholarship and graduated with first place in mathematics in 1886.
+Winning a studentship and following his great interest in experimental physics, he moved to Berlin to work in Helmholtz’s laboratory.